Does this GIF resonate with you? I am sure most email marketers will find it relatable for their marketing strategy.

 When compared to GIFs, APNGs boast of a higher resolution and better image quality.
 The best part is that it does not even affect the loading speed of the email by making it too heavy.
 If you are not too happy with GIFs, you can switch to APNGs.
 The only downside is that it needs special tools and expertise to create these animations.

-Have you used any clever hack to use GIFs in your emails?
+Got any clever hack to use GIFs in your emails?
 Do let us know in the comments below.